ajuv001/ML_Assignment/README.md

 •	Combined both reservation systems.
 Data structure is the same, hence need to match store_ids

-•	Merged air_reserve.csv and hpg_reserve.csv data
+•	Merged air_reserve.csv and hpg_reserve.csv data based on store_id_relation

+•	Added seperate column for vistor date of visit into month year and date for air_reserve.csv and hpg_reserve.csv

 •	Added weight to Date_info data

-•	Added day of the week and holiday flag to dataframes
+•	Added day of the week and holiday flag to date_info.csv

 •	Dropped duplicate data while merging the datas